 Harvesting and Post-Harvest practices

 Harvesting is done after 8-10 months of planting.
-If planted in March-April Season turmeric is ready to be harvested by December – January.
+If planted in March-April Season, ginger is ready to be harvested by December – January.
 During that time plants become yellow in color and start leaves drying.
 Harvesting is done with care not to damage rhizomes and attached soil clusters should be removed with a wooden stick.

 The basic activities of ginger processing are washing, peeling and drying.